Role of the PTA

 Potential interventions provided by a PTA may include training techniques and education to improve strength, coordination, and balance; exercises to improve activities of daily living and mobility, for example, walking with devices such as crutches, walkers or canes; manual techniques to reduce pain and increase range of motion; the use of modalities or physical agents and various forms of electrical stimulation.
 Intervention is not limited to the application of physical treatment alternatives, but the PTA also affords education to patients/ clients, family members, caregivers and other health care professionals including PTA students.

 The PTA relates information with regard to treatments, responses, education, and billing in the form of verbal and/or non-verbal communication and documentation.

 Individual states have different policies/codes concerning the requirements that will permit an individual to practice as a physical therapist assistant.
-For information about licensure/certification, a student will have to write to the various state boards of medical examiners in order to receive specific information for a particular state.
+For information about licensure/certification, a student will have to contact the various state boards of medical examiners in order to receive specific information for a particular state.
 Please contact the Department Chairperson for the addresses of the various state boards of medical examiners.
-Effective February 2003, New York State requires that those wishing to register to practice as a Physical Therapist Assistant in New York State must pass the National Physical Therapy Examination for PTAs as part of the certification process.

 Upon initiating the application to New York State Department of Education for Certification Form 1, Questions 10 through 14 are directed at determining a candidate's moral character.
 The New York State Department of Education maintains the right to both determine and provide an appeal process of the determination of good moral character.